 You plug in a few details about yourself and travel plans (age, length of travel, pre-travel bookings, destinations) and it’ll spit out numerous options that cater to your travel.
 Browse and compare different coverage to find the right one for you.

-You can purchase your trip insurance policy within a 15 minutes.
+You can purchase your trip insurance policy within 15 minutes.
 And guess what?
 It cost less than my monthly phone bill!

 Our policy was great for our basic needs, but after reading the fine print, we found that there were a few things it just didn’t cover:

 It also didn’t cover medical expenses if something were to happen at high altitudes (aka trekking to Everest Base Camp)

 So for our next travels, we did a bit more research and found what we consider to be the very best travel insurance coverage out there for adventurous travelers like us…

 World Nomads Travel Insurance is a fan favorite in the backpacking realm, and for good reason.
 With low-cost policies and coverage specifically for travelers, you’d be hard pressed to find something comparable.
 Plus, what other insurance company is recommended by Lonely Planet and National Geographic?

-They have one week to year-long policies with varies amounts of coverage.
-If you want to join the thousands that get insured with World Nomads, hop over to their engaging site and travel worry free.
+They have one week to year-long policies with various amounts of coverage.
+If you want to join the thousands that get insured with World Nomads, hop over to their engaging site and travel worry-free.